Tarun-Chaturvedi/Building-My-Own-X/3D-Renderer/Journal.md

-Here’s your text cleaned up with **minimal changes** — grammar, punctuation, and phrasing are slightly improved while keeping your original tone and structure intact:

----

 I’m just setting up the folder and path for an almost non-distracting environment.
 I’ll give some time each day to build a 3D renderer.